-Basic Principles of the Editorial Policy and Publication Ethics
+Basic Principles of the Editorial Policy

 The Journal provides direct open access to its content, based on the following principle: free open access to research results contributes to an increase in global knowledge sharing.

 The Journal’s materials are available under the Creative Commons Attribution 4.0 Global License.

 Free reproduction of the Journal’s materials is allowed for personal, information, research, academic or cultural purposes in accordance with Articles 1273 and 1274, Chapter 70, Part IV of the Civil Code of the Russian Federation.
 When quoting, a link to the Journal is required.
 Other types of reproduction are only possible following the written agreement of the copyright holder.

 The data storage policy, which is aimed at selecting, storing and providing access to the archives of the Journal, includes the following objectives: compliance of archiving materials with state standards for archiving; registration and publication of articles according to professional standards; provision of wide access to the archived material to support publishing practice.